 Originally from the north of the Netherlands, I studied neuroscience in Groningen.
 Ready to broaden my scientific horizon, I seized the opportunity to do a research internship in Vienna.
 Little did I know that this would lead me even further up north than where I came from, to beautiful Stockholm.
 By studying neuropeptides during my PhD at Karolinska Institutet, I aim to add a piece of knowledge to the amazing puzzle that is the brain.

 I have always loved reading and writing – growing up, I wanted to be an author of children’s books – so getting involved in the Medicor magazine was only logical.
 As a former editor of culture and current associate editor, I enjoy collaborating with students from every nook and cranny of the KI campus and helping them share their stories.
 I also love reading books, biking and drinking tea.

 8-year-old me wanted to be a librarian or a work at a museum, if not a pilot.
 Somehow the wires got mixed up in the most lovely way and I studied molecular biology and genetics instead.
 The science fairies (yes, they exist!) took me from a small town in Turkey and left me in New York where I investigated the molecular mechanisms of Alzheimer’s disease for two years.
 In 2014, I got a one-way ticket to Stockholm in order to study the damage response in the central nervous system at KI.

-Always happy to interact with people and a good story, I naturally found myself drawn to the student magazine.
+Always happy to interact with people and to read a good story, I naturally found myself drawn to the student magazine.
 A golden opportunity to combine my passion for science, communication and story-telling.
 As the editor-in-chief, I coordinate Medicor activities and make sure it reaches your doorstep.
-This involves a lot of communication, a fair amount of layout design, and a little bit of excel combined with coffee.
+This involves a lot of communication, a fair amount of layout design and a little bit of excel combined with coffee.

 Oh, and I can echolocate.